Sudden adiabaticity entering field-induced state in UTe2: Acknowledgements

 \section{Acknowledgements}

-We thank Minseong Lee for helpful discussions.
+We thank M. Lee, L. Civale, and A. Shehter for insightful discussions.
 A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by the NSF Cooperative Agreement No. DMR-1644779, the U.S. DOE and the State of Florida.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers.
-P.F.S.R. acknowledges support from the Los Alamos Laboratory Directed Research and Development program through project 20210064DR.
-J.S. thanks the DoE BES FWP ``Science of 100~T'' for support in developing techniques used in these experiments.
-R.S. , Y. L. and M.J. acknowledge support by the NHMFL UCGP program and the G. T. Seaborg Institute Postdoctoral Fellow Program under project number 20210527CR.
+S.M.T acknowledges support from the Los Alamos Laboratory Directed Research and Development program through project 20210064DR.
+J.S. and M.J. thank the DoE BES FWP ``Science of 100~T'' for support in developing techniques used in these experiments.
+R.S., Y. L., and M.J. acknowledge support by the NHMFL UCGP program and the G. T. Seaborg Institute Postdoctoral Fellow Program under project number 20210527CR.